What is Gum Graft Surgery?

 How Long is the Recovery After Gum Surgery?

 After the procedure, try not to eat or drink anything until the anesthetic wears off completely to avoid damage to the soft tissue.
 Made Ya Smile recommends keeping physical activity to a minimum for a few days so your mouth has time to heal.
 Cold compresses, nonprescription pain medication, and a soft food diet can help soothe any discomfort or tenderness you feel in your gums.
 Our dentist may prescribe patients a medicated mouth rinse to keep bacteria to a minimum while you recover.
 Over a short period, you will notice the gums fully integrating into the treatment sites.
 Continue to brush and floss your teeth daily while following our instructions for home care to make sure you get the best results.
 We will schedule a follow-up appointment after a few weeks so we can evaluate your progress and check your new gumline.

 Based on your individual plan, a gum grafting procedure may be covered by your dental health insurance.
 The team at Made Ya Smile takes most PPO plans and will try to make the most of your benefits, including filing claims on your behalf.
 Our staff wants patients to get the dental care they need, which is why those who have out-of-pocket expenses will be given several convenient ways to pay for treatment, including low-cost financing with CareCredit® plans.

 If you are showing signs of gum recession such as tooth sensitivity or a smile that looks or feels different than normal, contact the professionals at Made Ya Smile.
-Dr. Ly is an experienced practitioner who can help you find the right solution with a gum grafting procedure.
-He can help by covering your exposed tooth roots and decreasing your risk for tooth damage or decay.
+Our dentist and team are experienced practitioners who can help you find the right solution with a gum grafting procedure.
+We can help by covering your exposed tooth roots and decreasing your risk for tooth damage or decay.
 Schedule a visit with us at our facility in Missouri City, TX for a custom assessment and get started on the process of revitalizing your smile for better oral health.